mashupgarage/MG-Eng-Playbook/standards/stand-up-guide.md

 - ✅ (TICKET) Done with design for updated admin nav bar (example.com/ticket-007)
 - ✅ (OTHER) Completed first draft of github guide

+## Indicate subtasks

+Sometimes the task description doesn't give the whole idea of what happened but would be too long if we put everything in that description.
+In these cases it's useful to list down the specific subtasks under that task.
+Some examples:
+- ✅ (TICKET) Started working on admin sees new dashboard design (example.com/ticket-001)
+    - Organized css of page
+    - Consulted designer on some sections
+- ✅ (TICKET) (WIP) investigate missing invoices (example.com/ticket-003)
+    - Paired with Ady to address bug with invoice API
+- ✅ (TICKET) Done with Drawdown Improvements (example.com/ticket-004)
+    - Helped test drawdown improvements on staging
+- ✅ (OTHER) (WIP) Update webpack setup
+    - Updated typescript version
+    - Reconfigured breaking changes on new webpack version

 ## Communicate blockers or issues encountered

 A blocker is anything that has a significant effect on the time taken to do a ticket.
 If it’s something that makes you go beyond initial estimate then it’s a blocker.
 We should communicate these openly so that we know why a ticket went beyond its initial estimate and to know if any devs need help to get unblocked.
 Some examples: